FedeDP/container_plugin/README.md

 make libcontainer.so
 ```

-You can also run `make exe` from withing the `go-worker` folder to build a `worker` executable,
-to test the go-worker implementation.
+You can also run `make exe` from withing the `go-worker` folder to build a `worker` executable to test the go-worker implementation.